IPESE/REHO/docs/sections/developer_guide.md

 - `UnitOfLayer`: every layer the unit touches, including `HeatCascade` for thermal units.
 A unit whose layers are not all initialized is silently dropped.
 - `StreamsOfUnit` with `stream_Tin` / `stream_Tout`: the heat-cascade streams, if any.
+  A stream whose temperatures vary, with the heating load for instance, is listed in {data}`~reho.model.sub_problem.MODEL_STREAMS_TEMPERATURE` with the model parameters that hold them.

 #### 2. Write the AMPL model